 What you can do

-- Write down any symptoms you or people close to you have noticed, and for how long.
+- Any symptoms you or people close to you have noticed, and for how long

 - What type of mental illness might I have?